kof/simpleio/readme.md

 ## Usage on the client

-1. Include build/simpleio.min.js on your site
+1. Include build/simpleio.min.js on your site.

+        // If you you wrap the module into amd or if you are using some of require/define
+        // implementations.
+        var simpleio = require('simpleio');

+        // Plain javascript
+        var simpleio = window.simpleio;

 1. Create a client, pass ajax implementation from jquery or similar:

         var client = simpleio.create({ajax: jQuery.ajax});